processone/docs.ejabberd.im/content/developer/install-osx.md

----
-title: Installing ejabberd development environment on OSX
+# Installing ejabberd development environment on OSX
-menu: OSX Install
-order: 150
----

 This short guide will show you how to compile ejabberd from source code on Mac OS X, and get users chatting right away.

-# Before you start
+## Before you start

 ejabberd is supported on Mac OS X 10.6.8 and later.
 Before you can compile and run ejabberd, you also need the following to be installed